PeteZah-G/silly-site/README.md

 Imp Games – README

 Games
-150+ games (and counting) that load instantly – we only have a 10s game loading spinner to load your selected game.
+150+ games that load instantly – we only have a 10s game loading spinner to load your selected game.

 Ads & Privacy
 Zero ads, zero popups, zero sign-up, – we respect your time.